AlexSmithhh/.config/README.md

-# .config
+# Linux Config Files
-My Linux config files
+This is all of my different config files for window managers.